ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `Mutex`, `RWLock`, and `Atomic`s are `Sync` type
 - `Mutex` itself is `Send`, but the `MutexGuard` is not, same thread that locks must unlock
     - `MutexGuard` is sync b/c a shared ref in another thread cant do anything harmful
+    - a `Mutex` is poisoned when a thread holding it panics, now other threads cant unlock it
 - `Rc` isn't `Send`, can't have 2 `Rcs` in 2 threads, must be in one thread
     - also not `Sync` b/c a shared ref can be cloned
     - use `Arc<T>` (atomic ref counter) if sharing b/w threads, it's `Sync` + `Send` if `T` is